eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 # Implementation Status

 The practices described in this document have been established, used, and refined over the course of running numerous IETF Hackathons, including several at online only IETF meetings.
 The {{GITHUB-REPO}} GitHub repository has been used to collaborate on this document.
-The {{IETF-HACKATHON-GITHUB}} organization contains code associated with IETF Hackathons.
+The [IETF-Hackathon GitHub](#github) contains code associated with IETF Hackathons.

 # Security Considerations